halelitzhaki/OS_Assignment_2/README.md

 This assignment includes the following programs:
 1. cmp tool - implementing the shell cmp command, supporting -v and -i flags (-v for verbose output, -i for ignoring char case)
-2. copy tool - implementing the shell cmp command, supporting -v and -f flags (-v for verbose output, -f for forcing openning new target file)
+2. copy tool - implementing the shell copy command, supporting -v and -f flags (-v for verbose output, -f for forcing openning new target file)
 3. codecA encode/decode tool - encoding/decoding strings by coverting all lower case chars to upper case, and all upper case to lower case
 4. codecB encode/decode tool - encoding/decoding strings by coverting all chars to the 3-rd next char
 5. stshell tool - student running shell, that implements every shell command with supporting '>', '>>' and at least two '|'.